Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 - Silent's Gems - The classic mod where this all started.
 Adds a new mechanic, supercharging, as well as tons of gems and other features.

-Here are some custom part packs.
-These are not mods.
-In Minecraft 1.14+, these are data packs.
+Here are some custom material packs.
+These are not mods, they are data packs.
 Simply drop them into your data packs folder!
-(In 1.12.2, the files must be extracted into the config folder.)

 Want your pack featured here?
 Send me a link on Discord (link to server at top) or in a private message on Curse.
 There is not really any standard format for packs at the moment.
 But a good solution is to use a GitHub repo.
 See my "Basic Mod Metals" pack below for an example.
 If you choose to include a license, I recommend The Unlicense.